Sonnyheat/sunnyfingroup-web/README.md

-# Sunny Financial Website
+# Sunny Financial Group Web

-This is the official Sunny Financial Next.js website codebase.
+This is the official Sunny Financial Group website built with Next.js and deployed on Vercel.